boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 date: 2019-09-20
 ---

-The tool I created [Sloc Cloc and Code (`scc`)](https://github.com/boyter/scc/) (and now supported by many excellent people) counts lines of code, comments and make a complexity estimate for files inside a code repository.
+The tool I created [Sloc Cloc and Code (`scc`)](https://github.com/boyter/scc/) (and now modified and supported by many excellent people) counts lines of code, comments and make a complexity estimate for files inside a code repository.
 The latter is something you need a good sample size to make good use of.
 Otherwise what does "This file has complexity 10" tell you?
 So I thought I would try running it at all the source code I could get my hands on.

 However if I am going to run it over all that code which is going to be expensive computationally I may as well try to get some interesting numbers out of it.
 As such I decided to record everything as I went and produce this post.